Do Most Car Accident Cases Settle Before Trial?

 1. How Much Does an Attorney Charge?
 Are Clients Required to Pay if the Case Loses?

 This may be two questions, but they are closely related.
 Most Texas auto accident lawyers will take these cases on a contingency fee basis.
-This means that the client will face no upfront or out-of-pocket costs for their case and will only pay legal fees after their injury lawyer secures the compensation they are entitled to.
+This means that the client will incur no upfront or out-of-pocket costs for their case and will only pay legal fees after their injury lawyer secures the compensation to which they are entitled.
 In other words, if the attorney does not win the case or receive compensation for the client, then the client will not pay any legal fees at all.
-This type of fee arrangement allows even those with fewer resources to hold alleged negligent parties responsible for their actions.
-You can also ask about if a car accident lawyer offers free consultations.
+This type of fee arrangement enables even those with limited resources to hold alleged negligent parties accountable for their actions.
+You can also ask if a car accident lawyer offers free consultations.

 2. What is the Statute of Limitations for Car Accidents?

 Each state is responsible for setting time limits regarding how long injury victims have to file lawsuits against the alleged negligent party in their case.
-The Texas personal injury statute of limitations is two years from the date an accident occurs.
+The Texas personal injury statute of limitations is two years from the date of the accident.
 This means that a car accident victim has a two-year window with which to file a lawsuit against the alleged negligent party.
-Failing to file a lawsuit within this timeframe will result in the victim being unable to recover the compensation they are entitled to.
+Failing to file a lawsuit within this timeframe will result in the victim being unable to recover the compensation to which they are entitled.

 3. Do All Car Accident Cases Go To Trial?